StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/2) Hypothesis Testing.md

 Checks whether two categorical variables are related or not (independence)

-E.g., Is the distribution of sex and voting behavior due to chance or is there a difference between sexes on voting behavior?
+E.g., Is the distribution of smoking status and lung cancer diagnosis due to chance, or is there a relationship between smoking and lung cancer diagnosis rates in a population?

 ## T-Test:
 Looks at the difference between two groups
 (e.g., undergrad/grad)

-E.g., Do undergrad and grad students differ in the amount of hours they spend studying in a given month?
+E.g., Do patients who receive medication A differ significantly in blood pressure reduction compared to those who receive medication B?

 ## ANOVA (Analysis of Variance):
 Tests the significance of group differences between two or more groups (only determines that there is a difference between groups, but does not tell which is different)

-E.g., Do GRE scores differ for low-, middle, and high-income students?
+E.g.,  Do different exercise regimens (keto, detox, and paleo diets) result in varied weight loss outcomes among obese patients?

 ## ANCOVA (Analysis of Covariance):
 Same as ANOVA, but adds control of one or more covariates that my influence dependent variable
-E.g., Do SAT scores differ for low-, middle-, and high-income students after controlling for single/dual parenting?
+E.g., Do cholesterol levels differ among patients undergoing different dietary interventions after controlling for age and gender differences?